Wattpad/etcd-backup/README.md

 ## Datadog support

 If you supply the appropraite environment variables, the backup script will send metrics to Datadog.
-See the usage docs in [etcd-backup.py](etcd-backup/etcd-backup.py) for more information.
+See the usage docs for more information.